 - Chinese inflation rises in December

-News from Japan had boosted sentiment in morning trade, where newly-elected Prime Minister Shinzo Abe has unveiled a 10.3tn-yen stimulus package, aimed at raising economic growth by 2% and creating 600,000 new jobs.
+News from Japan boosted sentiment in morning trade today, where newly-elected Prime Minister Shinzo Abe has unveiled a 10.3tn-yen stimulus package, aimed at raising economic growth by 2% and creating 600,000 new jobs.
 The plan "shows a clear commitment to economic revitalization", Abe said at a conference in Tokyo.

-In domestic news, UK production rose by just 0.3% in November, missing the consensus forecast rise of 0.8%.
+In domestic news, UK industrial production rose by just 0.3% in November, according to the Office for National Statistics, missing the consensus forecast rise of 0.8%.

 British Airways and Iberia owner IAG was in demand this morning after UBS upgraded the stock from 'neutral' to 'buy', following its underperformance against other European airline shares

 under the broker's coverage.
 "We think that IAG could be the laggard most likely to outperform in 2013 should it achieve the concessions the company wants from Iberia staff," the broker said.